atamarzban/dejframework/README.md

 Route::set("POST", "/do/something", function(){

-  return "Here you should write you own code to do the things you want.";
+  return "Here you should write your own code to do the things you want.";

 });
 ```